 The Stagnant Growth of Average Height in the United States

-Over the last two decades, the average height of American girls has seen minimal change.
-As of 2016, the typical American woman stands just under 5 feet 4 inches tall, with an average weight of 170.6 pounds.
-Interestingly, it appears that weight is increasing at a faster rate than height.
+Over the past two decades, a peculiar trend has emerged—the average height of American women has barely inched upward.
+As of 2016, the typical adult female stands at just under 5 feet 4 inches tall, weighing around 170 pounds on average.
+Interestingly, weight gain has outpaced increases in height.

 What Determines Height?